jhohlfeld/slides/README.md

     $ Listening for request at localhost:5000 ...

 Now point your browser to the url `http://localhost:5000/src/index.html`.
 Obviously, this setup it a bit whacky.
-But hey, it is just to play around!
+But hey, it's meant for playing around!

-Per default, slides requests a file at ./START.md, wich is located at /src/START.md and beeing translated on-the-fly to html by the python server.
+Per default, slides will request a file at `./START.md`, wich is located at `/src/START.de` and beeing translated into html on-the-fly by the server.